JaidenAshmore/java-dynamic-sqs-listener/README.md

 ### Setting up a queue listener that prefetches messages
 When the amount of messages for a service is extremely high, prefetching messages may be a way to optimise the throughput of the application.
 The
 [@PrefetchingQueueListener](./java-dynamic-sqs-listener-spring/java-dynamic-sqs-listener-spring-core/src/main/java/com/jashmore/sqs/spring/container/prefetch/PrefetchingQueueListener.java)
-annotation can be used to pretech messages in a background thread while messages are currently being processed.
+annotation can be used to pre-fetch messages in a background thread while processing the existing messages.
 The usage is something like this:

 ```java
 @Service